Han-Sim/blog.hansim.dev/src/pages/posts/0007-blog-notes.md

 # Needs to be done

 - *Planning to have `subcategory` as well if it gets too complex*
-- `Tags` gets messier
+- `Tags` gets messier: build an independent 'tags' page.
-  - To fix this, I'm going to increase the width of Sidebar, but now my Sidebar component has an issue in a mobile environment if I changed its `width` to `100%`
-  - Probably going to build a Sidebar component myself without using `react-burger-menu`
 - `More posts` (relate to this post) component
+- `Search` plug-in
+- Better readibility in markdown-body.